 - If you don't have vinegar but still want to lend a bit of a tangy flavor to these roasted peppers, some lemon juice can do the trick.

-- If you can, use extra virgin olive oil for this recipe.
+- If you can, use high quality extra virgin olive oil for this easy roasted Italian peppers recipe.
 The flavor and deliciousness it will bring into it is unmatched.

 If you're planning to make these oven roasted sweet peppers for a party or guests, consider making them days in advance.
 Doing this will allow the flavors to develop even more!

-For almost all of my leftovers and make-ahead recipes, I like to use meal prep containers that are sturdy, airtight and affordable, and that's what I did for these marinated peppers too.
+To store roasted peppers and almost any other condiments and make-ahead recipes, I like to use meal prep containers that are sturdy, airtight and affordable.

 If you don't have these containers, you can also use any glass jar with a lid.
 Just remember to use a clean spoon to serve the peppers, and refrigerate the leftovers immediately.

-These peppers can last for a week in the refrigerator if handled well, if not longer.
+These jarred roasted peppers can last for a week in the refrigerator if handled well, if not longer.
 Make sure the peppers are completely covered in oil before you refrigerate them.

 Tips & Tricks to Nail the Recipe

-- Remember to use the best, juiciest and most and most plump and uh wrinkled peppers that you can get your hands on.
+- Remember to use the best, juiciest and most and plump peppers that you can get your hands on.

 - Make sure your oven is at the highest possible temperature under the broiler option, and is preheated before you put the tray in.
 The point is to emulate flame high heat to get that nice char on the skin of the peppers.

-- To help make peeling the burnt skin off easier, transfer the peppers, still hot, out of the oven, in a bowl and cover the bowl with a plate or a lid and leave it for a few minutes.
+- To help make peeling the burnt skin off easier, transfer the peppers, still hot, out of the oven, in a bowl and cover the peppers with a plate or a lid and leave it for 10 to 15 minutes.
 The steam and condensation will make it much easier for you to peel the skin.

 - You can also choose to freeze these roasted sweet peppers if you want to.
 Just make sure you use a freezer safe bag or container to keep the freezer burn away.